RedTopper/Super-Haxagon/README.md

 # ![Icon](./media/icon-3ds.png "Icon") Super-Haxagon

-Super Haxagon is an cross platform, open source [Super Hexagon](http://superhexagon.com/) clone for the Nintendo 3DS, Nintendo Switch, Windows, and Linux.
+Super Haxagon is a cross platform, open source [Super Hexagon](http://superhexagon.com/) clone for the Nintendo 3DS, Nintendo Switch, Windows, and Linux.
 It is developed in C++ and uses no additional libraries for the core logic, making it easy (in theory) to port to new platforms.
 It also has a GUI based level editor called [Haxa Editor](https://github.com/RedInquisitive/Haxa-Editor).

 ## Download